bradymholt/geekytidbits.com/content/posts/2019-08-29-i-found-a-use-for-zero-width-space/index.md

 ---
-title: "I Found a Use for a Zero-width Space"
+title: "I found a use for a zero-width space"
 ---

 ![Zero-width space](zero-width.png#block#center)